Skip to main content

 An updated vaccine is recommended for adults and most children.
 Statewide, 7% of vaccinations did not specify a home county.

-Source: Centers for Disease Control and Prevention.
+About this data Source: Centers for Disease Control and Prevention.
 Notes: The hospitals map shows the average I.C.U. occupancy at nearby hospitals in the most recent week with data reported.
 The data is self-reported to the U.S. Department of Health and Human Services by individual hospitals.
 It excludes counts from hospitals operated by the U.S. Department of Veterans Affairs and the Indian Health Service.
 Numbers for hospitalized patients are based on inpatient beds and include I.C.U. beds.
 Hospitalized Covid-19 patients include both confirmed and suspected Covid-19 patients.
 The C.D.C. stopped reporting data on cases in May 2023.

 How trends have changed in Barnwell County